+2.6.2.
 Clause 6.2.3.5: Conformity assessment for safety requirements

-1. Application of a harmonized risk acceptance associated to the severity level specified in the clause 4.2 (e.g. "fatalities" for emergency braking)

-The applicant may choose to use this method, provided that there is an available harmonized risk acceptance criterion defined in the CSM on Risk Assessment and its amendments (Commission Regulation (EC) N° 352/2009 and amendments).
+Application of a harmonized risk acceptance criterion associated to the severity level specified in the clause 4.2 (e.g. "fatalities" for emergency braking) The applicant may choose to use this method, provided that there is an available harmonized risk acceptance criterion defined in the CSM on Risk Assessment and its amendments (Commission Implementing Regulation (EU) No 402/2013)(1).
 The applicant shall demonstrate compliance with the harmonised criterion by applying Annex I-3 of the CSM on RA.
-The following principles (and their combinations) may be used for the demonstration: similarity with reference system(s); application of codes of practice; application of an explicit risk estimation (e.g. probabilistic approach).

-The applicant shall designate the body for the assessment of the demonstration he will provide: the notified body selected for the RST sub-system or an assessment body as defined in the CSM on RA.

-The demonstration shall be recognized in all Member States.
+The following principles (and their combinations) may be used for the demonstration: similarity with reference system(s); application of codes of practice; applicant shall designate the body for the assessment of the demonstration he will provide: the notified body selected for the RST sub-system or an assessment body as defined in the CSM on RA.
+The demonstration shall be recognized in all Member States; or.

-The standard EN 50126 provides a methodology for safety studies.
+The standard EN 50126-1 provides a methodology for safety studies.